1fish2/BBQTimer/README.md

 # BBQTimer Android app

 It's a stopwatch with a twist (or two):

 1. It has a lock screen widget so you can quickly check the timer without unlocking your phone.
-2. [TODO] It can set alarm times (like a count-down timer) while still counting up the time that the food has been cooking, however long that takes.
+2. [TODO] It can play periodic reminder alarms (like a count-down timer) while still counting up the time that the food has been cooking, however long that takes.

 ## Status
 It works.
 Development is ongoing.

 ## Usage tips
-* Tap the stopwatch time to cycle between Reset -> Running -> Paused -> Reset.
 * Put the BBQ Timer widget on the Android lock screen for quick access.
 (This requires Android 4.2 Jelly Bean or later.)
 * The BBQ Timer widget also works on the home screen, even in earlier versions of Android.
 * You can resize the home screen widget by long-pressing it, then dragging its resize handles.
   The initial size fits minutes and seconds (e.g. "18:12").
 Stretched wider, it can fit hours, minutes, and seconds (e.g. "1:15:09").
+* Tap the stopwatch time display to cycle between Reset -> Running -> Paused -> Reset.

 ## How to Use Android Lock Screen Widgets
-* Android lock screen widgets work in Android 4.2 Jelly Bean and later versions.
+* Android supports lock screen widgets in Android 4.2 Jelly Bean and later versions.
 * In Android 4.4 KitKat, you'll need to turn on Settings > Security > Enable Widgets.
-* For instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ "CNET How To") and [How to Add Lockscreen Widgets to Android 4.4
+* For how-to instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ "CNET How To") and [How to Add Lockscreen Widgets to Android 4.4